kbowden1800/bouncing-box/README.md

 **QUESTION 2: If this code happens every time you click the box, what will the value of speed be after 3 clicks if speed starts at 10?**

+At this point your `handleBoxClick` function should look like this:

+    function handleBoxClick() {
+        points += 1;           // increase the point total
+        box.text(points);      // update the new points total displayed by the box position = 0;         // reset the position of the box to 0 speed += 3;    // increase the speed of the box on every click }

 ### TODO 6: Hey box, come back!
 Checking for boundaries

 Each time we call the `update` function the position variable gets larger and larger until eventually our box has gone off the screen.

 The position of our box should never be greater than the width of the board which we've conveniently stored in a variable called `boardWidth` whose value is calculated using jQuery!

-Let's get our box back on the screen `if` the `position` is greater than `boardWidth`.
-Add the following code **nested inside** the `update` function:
+Let's use a Conditional Statement to check to see `if` the `position` is greater than `boardWidth` and log a message to the console if it has.
+Add the following code **nested inside** the `update` function *just before calling the `box.css()` method:

     if(position > boardWidth) {
-        position = 0;
+        console.log("Right Wall Hit");
     }

-Now on every update the game will check to see if the box has hit the right wall and if it has it will reset the box back to the left side of the screen.
+Now on every update the game will check to see if the box has hit the right wall and if it has it log a message to the console.

-**But don't we want it to bounce instead of loop back to the start?** We will revisit this if block soon...
+At this point your `update` function should look like this:

+    function update() {
+        position += speed;    // increment position by speed on every update console.log("new position: " + position);

+        if(position > boardWidth) {
+            console.log("Right Wall Hit");
+        }

+        box.css('left', position);      // set the 'left' CSS property of the box to the new value of position }

+Now we know when the box is hitting the wall, but what do we do now to make it bounce?

-### TODO 7: Add Direction
+### TODO 7: Make it Bounce

 Making the box "bounce" is simply providing the instructions, "When the box hits the right wall start moving left".

-In the previous step we learned how to say, "When the box hits the right wall", but how do we tell the box to move left?
+Well the `direction` variable should control the direction we're moving in.
+As we'll see in a moment, if `direction = 1` our box will move to the right and if `direction = -1` it will move to the left.

+**Nested inside the if statement** change the value of direction to `-1`:

+    if (position > boardWidth) {
+        console.log("Right Wall Hit");
+        direction = -1;
+    }

+#### Save, Refresh

+At this point if you save your code and refresh your game nothing will happen.
+So what gives?

+Well, if you print out the value of `direction` after this change occurs you will see that it does in fact change value.

+    if (position > boardWidth) {
+        console.log("Right Wall Hit");
+        direction = -1;
+        console.log(direction);
+    }

+#### Save, Refresh

-Right now our motion comes from the `update` function:
+However, at no point are we actually *using* the `direction` variable to affect the `position` of our box.
+Right now our motion comes from the first few lines of the `update` function where there is no mention of `direction`:

     position += speed;
     box.css('left', position);

-Since `speed` is positive, this code makes `position` increase and therefore move to the right.
-To make the box move the other way we need to make position smaller.
+Since `speed` is positive, adding `speed` to `position` will make it increase and therefore move to the right.
+To make the box move the other way we need to subtract `speed` from `position` to make it smaller!

-We could subtract speed instead of adding it but then we wouldn't be able to make the box move to the right anymore.
-Let's use a variable that we can switch to control the direction!

-At the top of your program under `TODO 2` where the other variables are declared, declare a variable `direction`:

-    var direction;
-    direction = 1;

-Now in the `update` function add in the following line such that the `speed` is multiplied by `direction` before being added to `position`.
-Your code should look like this:
+In the `update` function add in the following line such that the `speed` is multiplied by `direction` *before* being added to `position`:

-    speed *= direction;   // speed is positive when direction = 1, speed is negative when direction is -1;
+    speed *= direction;
+    position += speed;    // increment position by speed on every update console.log("new position: " + position);

+At this point your `update` function should look like this:

+    function update() {
+        speed *= direction;
-    position += speed;    // increment position by speed on every update box.css('left', position);
+        position += speed;    // increment position by speed on every update console.log("new position: " + position);

-When `direction` is set to 1 then `speed` is added to position and the box moves to the right.
-But when `direction` is set to -1,the speed is subracted from the position, sending the box to the left.

-Now we need to decide when to change `direction` from `1` to `-1`, or from `-1` to `1`!

-### TODO 8: Make it Bounce

-#### We need to decide when to change the direction: Conditionals!

-In our `update` function we have this if statement to make sure our box doesn't go off the right side of the screen.
-It says: If the position of my box moves past the right side of the board, move my box back to position 0.

         if(position > boardWidth) {
-        position = 0;
-    }

-Modify your code such that it now looks like this:

-    if(position > boardWidth) {
+            console.log("Right Wall Hit");
             direction = -1;
+            console.log(direction);
         }

-Do this and confirm that the box bounces off the right wall.

-Instead of resetting the position back to 0 when it hits the wall, we want the box to "bounce".
-This just means the box changes direction.
+        box.css('left', position);      // set the 'left' CSS property of the box to the new value of position }

+### TODO 8: Make it Bounce Again!

-**Now  you'll need to make it bounce off the left wall.
-What will be the condition?
-What should happen if that condition is true?
-Do this yourself!**
+Now  you'll need to make it bounce off the left wall.

-Hint: At what position value do you want the box to "bounce" off the left wall?
+- At what value of `position` do you want the box to "bounce" off the left wall?
+- What comparison operator will you use?
+Does `>` make sense to use here?
+- What should you do to make the box move right after hitting the left wall?

 ## Good Job